jess-dam/twitter-streamer/README.md

 ## Twitter Streaming Project :duck: :robot:

-This project is a web crawler that allows you to set up a bot that will continually listen to Twitter for a particular trend or phrase that is input by the user.
+This project is a web crawler that allows you to set up a bot that will continually listen to Twitter for a particular trend or phrase.
 It uses the Tweepy library to connect with Twitter from Python.

 __See this project live in Repl at__ https://repl.it/@jessdam/twitter-streamer